Black Death in the Middle East: Economic, social and political effects

 The contemporary Muslim theologists regarded the plague as a punishment from God if it targeted a non-Muslim; if it killed a Muslim however, it was in contrast regarded as a sign of favor from God, who wished to award a devout Muslim with the death of a martyr.
 This was the accepted official attitude toward the pandemic, and since the Black Death was regarded as a gift from God, there were no measures taken by the authorities to prevent the spread of the pandemic, to isolate the affected or to evacuate from the plague.
 Instead, the authorities remained passive and their official recommendation was to meet the plague with prayer.

-In reality, however, regardless of the recommendations of the authorities and theologies, many people fled the plague and attempted to protect themselves from it, and the idea that the plague was a punishment from God for human sins were prevalent among private Muslims regardless of the official view of the authorities: Ibn al-Wardi openly put forward this view.
+In reality, however, regardless of the recommendations of the authorities and theologies, many people fled the plague and attempted to protect themselves from it, and the idea that the plague was a punishment from God for human sins was prevalent among private Muslims regardless of the official view of the authorities: Ibn al-Wardi openly put forward this view.
 There were also individuals who opposed the passivity of the authorities and attempted to find ways to avoid the plague, such as Ibn al-Khatib, who recommended that the illness could be avoided with isolation and quarantine, which however resulted in him being accused of heresy.

 Consequences

 The Black Death repeatedly returned, and Egypt was affected 58 times between 1347 and 1517.
 The depopulation resulted in lower income from taxes, and that the irrigation system was not maintained and collapsed, resulting in less agriculture.
-Especially in Southern Europe, the country side were depopulated.
+Especially in Southern Egypt, the country side was depopulated.
 However, in the cities the craftsmen were given better living conditions because they were fewer, which were similar to Western Europe.

 In Cairo, several quarters of the city were left depopulated, and the ruins of empty quarters of the city were described far in to the following 15th-century.

 In 1434, the traveller Bertrandon de la Broquière described areas in Syria as empty, and Venetian envoys in Syria in the 15th-century reported about an almost abandoned agriculture.